-- (a) Represents FY2020 actual results through December 31, 2019. - (b) Represents gross tax collections received and deposited from all Hacienda Collection Posts, through the Hacienda Colecturia Virtual (online) and/or SURI.
-Additionally, as of the date of this report, this line item includes unreconciled collections due to DTPR transition to collecting various gross tax receipts through the new SURI system.
+- (a) Represents FY2020 actual results through January 3, 2020. - (b) Represents gross tax collections received and deposited from all Hacienda Collection Posts, through the Hacienda Colecturia Virtual (online) and/or SURI.
+Additionally, as of the date of this report, the "General Fund Collections" line item includes unreconciled collections due to DTPR transition to collecting various gross tax receipts through the new SURI system.
 The transition from the Hacienda Colecturia collections system to SURI is ongoing and as such, revenue concept detail for the general tax SURI collections is not available at this time for the portion of collections received by the new general tax SURI account.
-This resulted in timing-related unreconciled gross collections which will be retroactively allocated to each revenue concept as appropriate once this information becomes available. - (c) These revenues are collected by DTPR and immediately appropriated. - (d) Inflows related to the State Insurance Fund, the Department of Labor and Human Resources, the Commissioner of Financial Institutions, interest earned on TSA bank accounts and others.
-As of the date this report the TSA has received \$6M in interest income in FY21 from earnings on the TSA cash balance. - (e) As of December 31, 2020, there are \$155M in collections in the SURI sweep account pending reconciliation and transfer to the TSA. - (f) Represents total gross payroll.
+This resulted in timing-related unreconciled gross collections which will be retroactively allocated to "General Collections" as appropriate once this information becomes available. - (c) These revenues are collected by DTPR and immediately appropriated. - (d) Inflows related to the State Insurance Fund, the Department of Labor and Human Resources, the Commissioner of Financial Institutions, interest earned on TSA bank accounts and others.
+As of the date this report the TSA has received \$6M in interest income in FY21 from earnings on the TSA cash balance. - (e) As of January 1, 2021, there are \$155M in collections in the SURI sweep account pending reconciliation and transfer to the TSA. - (f) Represents total gross payroll.
 Gross payroll includes net payroll disbursed to government employees, cash transfers to the Police Department for payroll costs, and other payroll related costs (employee withholdings, social security, insurance, and other deductions). - (g) Includes payments to third-party vendors as well as intergovernmental payments to agencies with separate Treasuries. - (h) Includes Federally Funded Employee Retention Credits. - (i) These line items include transfers out of the TSA related to the COVID-19 Emergency Measures Support Package.
-Total TSA outflows related to the COVID-19 Emergency Measures Support Package are approximately \$474M as of December 31, 2020.
-Of this amount, \$459M was disbursed in FY2020 and \$15M in FY2021. - (j) Excludes BPPR Clawback Accounts (for clawback revenues prior to June 2016) of \$147M.
+Total TSA outflows related to the COVID-19 Emergency Measures Support Package are approximately \$474M as of January 1, 2021.
+Of this amount, \$459M was disbursed in FY2020 and \$15M in FY2021. - (j) The positive amount reflects the reimbursement to the TSA of Title III expenses that Hacienda paid on behalf of other entities.
+These amounts will result in zero net cash flow to the TSA as each time the TSA disburses funds to cover Title III expenses on behalf of an IFCU the amount is reimbursed to the TSA. - (k) Excludes BPPR Clawback Accounts (for clawback revenues prior to June 2016) of \$147M.